wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 = What is WorpDrive? =

-WorpDrive is a new, (far more clever approach to WordPress backup and restore)[http://worpdrive.com], and is a premium product available from with the Worpit control panel.
+WorpDrive is a new, [far more clever approach to WordPress backup and restore](http://worpdrive.com), and is a premium product available from with the Worpit control panel.

 It doesn't use FTP, Amazon S3, or any of the traditional painful approaches to website backup,